 Common pulmonary infections in the immunocompromised host will be reviewed here.
 The risk of pneumonia and approaches to the evaluation and diagnosis of pulmonary infiltrates in the immunocompromised individual and the treatment of specific disease entities are discussed separately.
 (See "Approach to the immunocompromised patient with fever and pulmonary infiltrates".)

 Infectious risks associated with specific immunomodulating agents are discussed separately.
-(See "Tumor necrosis factor-alpha inhibitors and mycobacterial infections" and "Tumor necrosis factor-alpha inhibitors: Risk of bacterial, viral, and fungal infections" and "Secondary immune deficiency induced by drugs and biologics".)
+(See "Tumor necrosis factor-alpha inhibitors and mycobacterial infections" and "Tumor necrosis factor-alpha inhibitors: Risk of bacterial, viral, and fungal infections" and "Secondary immunodeficiency induced by drugs and biologics".)

 A number of general considerations apply in the immunocompromised patient with a pulmonary infection: